jordannholmes/FinalProject/README.md

 we will input this data to Rstudio.
 Steps are as follow:

-1) Remove lines with ';;', ';', 'NA', and lines with no taxonomy provided, denoted by a blank line
-        -this is fulfilled through the grep command
+1) Remove lines with ';;', ';', 'NA', and lines with no taxonomy provided, denoted by a blank line: This is fulfilled through the grep command.

-2) Create tabs in between taxonomy categories of the remaining data -this is fulfilled through the sed command
+2) Create tabs in between taxonomy categories of the remaining data: This is fulfilled through the sed command.

-3) Obtain Plant Species name
-        -this is fulfilled through the awk command
+3) Obtain Plant Species name: This is fulfilled through the awk command.

-4) Obtain Unique Species name
-        -this is fulfilled through the sort command
+4) Obtain Unique Species name: This is fulfilled through the sort command.

-5) Obtain only Species name, no Numerical values
-        -this is fulfilled through the grep command
+5) Obtain only Species name, no Numerical values: This is fulfilled through the grep command.

 # Authors
 Nicole Diaz & Jordan Holmes